SourabhMalviya9090/Responsive-Food-Delivery-Website/README.md

-# Responsive food delivery website with the use oh HTML, Css and JavaScrpit.
+# Responsive food delivery website with the use of HTML, Css and JavaScrpit.